-Soaking, sprouting, or fermenting wheat reduces the amount of phytic acid content in wheat products.
-Properly preparing grains makes the part of the grain that is hard to digest much more easily digestible, and allows you to more easily absorb nutrients.
+Soaking, sprouting, or fermenting wheat reduces the amount of phytic acid in wheat products.
+Properly preparing grains makes them easier to digest, and allows you to more easily absorb nutrients.

 Long-fermented sourdough helps break down the phytic acid and the gluten even more.
 Those who are sensitive to gluten may be able to tolerate sourdough products that have been fermented for 24 hours.
 It also adds a depth of flavor that you can not get from a store without going to an artisan bakery.

 You can find out how to make a sourdough starter here.